 Antiques, Appliances, Art, Art objects, Boat, Books, Car, Craft materials, Crystal, Cutlery, Electronics, Figurines, Furniture, Hobbies, Jewellery, Movies, Music, Musical instruments, Paintings, Pets, Photography, Plants, Toys, Video Console / Games and Other.

 What happens with your belongings after you die?

-After you are gone, your Trustee gets access to your Myend account and will be able to determine when your belongings will be divided among your beneficiaries.
-If you leave clear instructions to your Trustees, it will help them in carrying out your final wishes.
+After you are gone, your Legacy Contact gets access to your Myend account and will be able to determine when your belongings will be divided among your beneficiaries.
+If you leave clear instructions to your Legacy Contacts, it will help them in carrying out your final wishes.